brianglass/anastasis/files/weekday_vespers3.md

 As noblest of martyrs

-When the Ewe-lamb who bore you saw you, the Lamb and Shepherd, on the Tree she grieved and as a mother cried aloud to you, Â‘My Son so dearly loved, is this how the disobedient people who enjoyed your greatest wonders repays you?
-But glory to your ineffable and divine condescension, O Lover of mankind!Â’
+When the Ewe-lamb who bore you saw you, the Lamb and Shepherd, on the Tree she grieved and as a mother cried aloud to you, ‘My Son so dearly loved, is this how the disobedient people who enjoyed your greatest wonders repays you?
+But glory to your ineffable and divine condescension, O Lover of mankind!’

 WEDNESDAY EVENING.